 Provide rectangular timber posts and offset blocks that are either rough sawn or S4S with nominal dimensions shown in the Contract.
-After end cuts have been made and holes have been drilled, treat posts and offset blocks as specified in Section 846.01, "Timber Preservatives."
+After end cuts have been made and holes have been drilled, treat posts and offset blocks as specified in Section 846.01, "Timber Preservatives".
 Use a size tolerance for rough sawn blocks of 1/4 inch in the directions of the bolt holes.
 Use rough sawn blocks that meet the same requirements as the treated timber guardrail posts.

-C. 3-Cable
+C. 3-Cable.

-Provide round treated timber posts used for three-cable guardrail that are 5.5 inches in diameter with a tolerance of 1 inch.
+Provide round treated timber posts used for three-cable guardrail that are between 4.5 and 6.5 inches in diameter.